-8.1 To demonstrate systematic understanding of key critical issues involved in travel, exile and displacement, and its literary narration;
+- Demonstrate systematic understanding of key critical issues involved in travel, exile and their literary narration, especially from ethnographic perspectives;

-8.2 To demonstrate a conceptual understanding of a wide range of travel and migratory narratives from four different continents (Europe, Asia, Africa, and South America;
+- Demonstrate a conceptual understanding of a wide range of travel and exilic narratives from four different continents (Europe, Asia, Africa, and South America);

-8.4 To evaluate critically and cogently the ways in which narratives of travel, exile, and migration transcend fixed categories of genre, and to devise and sustain arguments based upon judgments about literary genres in general;
+- Evaluate critically and cogently the ways in which narratives of travel, exile, and ethnographic fiction transcend fixed categories of genre, and to devise and sustain arguments based upon judgments about literary genres in general;

-8.5 To interrogate and problematize Eurocentric and exoticizing perspectives of Asian, African, and Latin America countries, particularly what the critics Mary Louise Pratt and Edward Said have theorised as 'imperial eyes' and Orientalism respectively.
+- Interrogate and problematise Eurocentric and exoticising perspectives of Asian, African, and Latin America countries, particularly the question of the ethnographic gaze, by referring to what the critics Mary Louise Pratt and Edward Said have theorised as 'imperial eyes' and 'Orientalism' respectively.